 Weed resistance has led to the need for difference chemicals.
 One is Enlist Duo, made by Dow Chemical Co.
 This contains a compound used in the notorious Agent Orange.
 Enlist is now approved for use in the United States.

 A great deal of attention has been focused on Monsanto, which makes Roundup.
 This corporate entity is the target of protests.
 Whenever you find an anti-GMO group, you are sure to see hand-drawn signs railing against Monsanto.
 Much of this is focused on the fact that this company has been a driving force behind genetically modified foods.

 Today, about 90 percent of the corn and soy grown in America comes from genetically modified seeds.
 Nearly all of our sugar beets (about 95 percent of the total crop) are genetically modified.
 Canola oil is also likely to be engineered.
 These ingredients are found in many processed items, such as tortilla chips and other snacks.
 One way around this is to buy organic.

 As I mentioned earlier, I buy a lot of my organic items at Vitacost.
 That’s because I need to find an affordable way to feed my family.
-For instance, these Late July brand corn chips cost less than what I’d spend at my local supermarket, when I factor in various discounts and rebates.
+For instance, Late July brand USDA-certified organic corn chips cost less than what I’d spend at my local supermarket, when I factor in various discounts and rebates.